weberBen/overlayRootFilesystem/README.md

 ```
 The script must be copied in `/etc/initramfs-tools/scripts/init-bottom`

 After the boot, if you want to have access to the overlay structure (especially the lower layer where modifications will be made onto the storage device) then you have to create the lower directory in the same location than the upper layer (so here inside the ramdisk).
-Then, you need the folowwing lines :
+Then, you need the following lines :

 ```sh
 DIR=/overlay